schollz/pywebsitechanges/README.md

 The `folder` specifies where to store all the data and puppeteer information.

+The `css` will take a CSS query for a specific element you want to view.
+Otherwise it will capture the whole page.

+To be alerted you will need to set `to` (the email to alert), `smtpemail` (the email sign-in for the SMTP), and `smtppass` (the password for the SMTP).
+You can easily setup a Gmail account to be used as an SMTP provider.

 ### Example

 The simplest way to run is: